Approximation of conformal mappings and novel applications to shape recognition of planar domains: Smooth harmonic conjugate functions and their combinatorial counterparts.

 \end{Cor}

-Let $g$ be a discrete harmonic or asymptotically harmonic function.
-Before defining the notion of a {\it combinatorial conjugate} function for $g$, we will need to define a special class of paths in ${\mathcal T}^{(1)}$.
-Thereafter, by integrating a generalized version of the normal derivative of $g$, along a path from this class, the combinatorial conjugate function of $g$ will be defined at the vertices of the Voronoi cells of ${\mathcal T}$.
+Let $g$ be a discrete, harmonic or asymptotically harmonic function.
+Inspired by the classical construction of the harmonic conjugate function as recalled in Definition~\ref{de:smoothconju}, we will define a {\it combinatorial conjugate} to $g$ using discrete sums, i.e, using discrete fluxes.
+To this end, we will need to define a special class of paths in ${\mathcal T}^{(1)}$.
+Thereafter, by summing a generalized version of the normal derivative of $g$, along a path from this class, the combinatorial conjugate function of $g$ will be defined {\it firstly }at the vertices of the Voronoi cells of ${\mathcal T}$.
+In the next section, it will be proved that the imaginary part of a uniformizing map of a given annulus can be approximated by a sequence of combinatorial conjugate functions of $g$.